-The European Union warmly welcomes the Co-Chairs of the Geneva International Discussions (GID), Mme Cihan Sultanoğlu, Mr Rudolf Michalka and Mr Toivo Klaar, to the Permanent Council and thanks them for their presentations.
-We highly appreciate the close cooperation which the EU, OSCE and UN have within the GID.
+- The European Union warmly welcomes the Co-Chairs of the Geneva International Discussions (GID), Ambassador Viorel Moșanu, Ambassador Cihan Sultanoğlu, and Ambassador Toivo Klaar, to the Permanent Council and thanks them for their presentation.
+We highly appreciate the close cooperation the EU, the OSCE and the UN enjoy within the GID format.

 - The EU values the unique role of the GID in facilitating a peaceful and sustainable resolution of this conflict and we reaffirm our continued active involvement in this format.
 However, the resolution of this conflict is only possible if there is a strong political will from all sides to implement their respective commitments and to engage constructively in the existing negotiating formats.

 - We call on Russia to recommit itself to respecting Georgia’s sovereignty and territorial integrity within its internationally recognised borders and to fulfil its obligations under the EU-mediated agreement of 12 August 2008 and its subsequent implementing measures of 8 September 2008 in full and without further delay.
 The EU also urges Russia to ensure the proper follow-up of the landmark judgement of 21 January 2021 of the European Court of Human Rights in the case Georgia vs Russia.

 - Due to Russia’s war of aggression against Ukraine, the GID meetings this year could not be held as per their usual frequency.
 However, we welcome the fact that on 5 October 2022 the 56th GID round was held in Switzerland and that the channels of communication between the Co-Chairs and the respective participants remained operational and uninterrupted during the entire year.